 Many types of cleansers are categorized based on their consistency: gel, foam, cream, etc. But, they can also be divided into oil- and water-based categories depending on how they work.

 Water-based cleansers work like soap.
 They're formulated with surfactants, which are commonly used in products that stir up dirt and debris on your face.
-The EltaMD Foaming Facial Cleanser is an example of a water-based cleanser.
+The EltaMD Skin Recovery Amino Acid Foaming Cleanser is an example of a water-based cleanser.
 It foams up when in contact with damp skin to loosen impurities so they can be rinsed away.

 Oil-based cleansers work like solvents.
 Adding oil to the mix sounds counterproductive, but the "like attracts like" principle explains why this method works.
 Oil attracts oil (and water and oil don't mix), so an oil-based cleanser can break down the oils in makeup and sebum more efficiently than a water-based cleanser.